Under Armour: A Buy In The Teens, Or Single Digits Ahead?

 To get a better idea of just how prolific declines in UA have been over the past weeks, months, and years, let’s examine a 3-year chart pertaining to the company:

-Source: stockcharts.com
+Source: StockCharts.com

-By observing the chart we can see that ever since peaking in late 2015 UA has been in what appears to be an almost continuous decline.
-The noticeable gap downs, which have become increasingly prevalent in the last year, have conveniently coinciding with disappointing earnings reports and discouraging forward looking guidance provided by UA.
+By observing the chart, we can see that ever since peaking in late 2015, UA has been in what appears to be an almost continuous decline.
+The noticeable gap downs, which have become increasingly prevalent in the last year, have conveniently coincided with disappointing earnings reports and discouraging forward-looking guidance provided by the company.

 Deteriorating Earnings

 Under Armour’s earnings have suffered in recent quarters, as the company has cut income estimates several times.
 The most recent earnings report struck a familiar note.
 The company beat bottom line estimates, reporting $0.22 cents per share on estimates of $0.19 cents.
 However, revenues came in at just $1.4 billion, falling 5% short of estimates that called for $1.48 billion in sales.
-Furthermore, the company significantly lowered 2017 full year earnings guidance to just $0.18 - $0.20 cents per share from a previous guidance of $0.37 - $0.40 cents per share.
+Furthermore, Under Armour significantly lowered 2017 full-year earnings guidance to just $0.18-0.20 cents per share, from a previous guidance of $0.37-0.40 cents per share.

 The company cited, “Lower North American demand and operational challenges due to the implementation of the company's enterprise resource planning system and related service levels”, which sounds a lot like, “Many of our products are not selling well, and our business is in decline due to inefficient management and inept planning”.